AleksandraKaric/qa_portfolio_benefiti/Benefiti_Test Cases/Benefiti Test Cases .md

 Precondition:

-1. The user is logged in as an HR
+1. The user is logged in as an HR <br />
 2. There is a created Benefit Group

 <table>